vicinityh2020/vicinity-gateway-api/README.md

 # Getting started with VICINITY Open Gateway API #

 ### VICINITY Open Gateway API requirements ###
+VICINITY Open Gateway API is able to run on any operating system which supports JAVA JDK 8.

+Connectivity requirements are:
+* VICINITY Open Gateway API should be visible

 ### Installing VICINITY Open Gateway API from source code ###